LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

 - **MQ135 Gas Sensor:** The analog output of the MQ135 is stepped down from 5V to ~3.3V using a custom resistor voltage divider (10kΩ upper, 20kΩ lower) before connecting to a GPIO pin.
 The digital output (DO) pin connects directly to a GPIO input pin.
 - **DHT11 Sensor:** Data pin connects directly to a GPIO pin (e.g., GPIO4).
 Powered from the Pi's 3.3V rail.
 - **MPU6050:** Connected via I2C bus — SDA to GPIO2 (Pin 3), SCL to GPIO3 (Pin 5).
 Powered from the 3.3V rail.
-- **LED Indicators:** Each LED connects through a 220Ω current-limiting resistor to individual GPIO output pins.
-- **Haptic Motor / Fan:** Driven via a transistor (NPN BJT) or small MOSFET to avoid overcurrenting the GPIO pins, controlled by a PWM-capable GPIO output.

 All components share a **common ground** with the Raspberry Pi for stable operation.